 Escape to any place in the world through the New and Old World Desert Gardens, a Tropical rainforest, California native plants, an Undersea Succulent Garden, the Subtropical Fruit Garden, or Mediterranean climate landscapes.

 The gift shop and nursery are open daily until 4:00 pm.
 Gifts include traditional tourist items and unique handmade offerings fitting a botanical theme, as well as bamboo sticks and books.
 Many of the plants in the nursery are grown on-site by volunteers or purchased from local growers.

 The inventory is dependent upon seasonal cultivation.
 You will find California native plants, dragon trees, succulents, and decorative plantings.

 Weddings can be hosted; the Victorian Gazebo near the entrance can accommodate up to 300 people, while the Walled Garden is a more intimate location for up to 100 guests.
 The Waterfall View Deck is the most secluded area and overlooks a three-story waterfall surrounded by plants.
 It’s perfect for a small ceremony and photo opportunities.

 Getting to San Diego Botanic Garden

-Garden Hours are 9 am to 5 pm daily.
+Garden Hours are from 9 am to 5 pm daily.

 The garden is located at 230 Quail Gardens Dr, Encinitas, CA 92024.
 Free admission on the first Tuesday of every month.
-(San Diego County residents) There is a $2 parking fee, so not quite free but almost.
-Current admission price can be found at the Garden’s website.
+(San Diego County residents) There is a $2 parking fee, so not quite free, but almost.
+The current admission price can be found at the Garden’s website.